US-Taiwan aid package a signal to China ahead of election? – DW – 10/04/2024

 Under the policy, the US "acknowledges" but does not officially recognize Beijing's position that Taiwan is part of China, while recognizing the People's Republic of China (PRC) as the sole legal government of China.

 China bristles at any support of Taiwan.
-China's Foreign Ministry responded to the latest US aid package by accusing the US of "emboldening" Taipei to provoke Beijing and causing threats to the status quo.
+China's Foreign Ministry responded to the latest US aid package by accusing the US of "emboldening" Taipei to provoke Beijing and threaten the status quo.

 In July 2023, Biden approved a PDA to Taiwan for the first time, signing off on a $345 million package.